Helkem/TetherPay/README.md

 # TetherPay

-A Web3 React App to send Tether tokens to any ETH address.
+A Web3 React App to send Stablecoins to any ETH address.

 ## Description
 Connect your wallet and input any valid ETH address to send Tether tokens to anyone in the world.